Mastercard/mastercard-api-client-tutorial/csharp/docs/UnsuspendApi.md

             Configuration config = new Configuration();
             config.BasePath = "https://api.mastercard.com/mdes";
             var apiInstance = new UnsuspendApi(config);
-            var unsuspendRequestSchema = new UnSuspendRequestSchema(); // UnSuspendRequestSchema | Contains the details of the request message.  (optional)
+            var unSuspendRequestSchema = new UnSuspendRequestSchema(); // UnSuspendRequestSchema | Contains the details of the request message.  (optional)

             try
             {
                 // Used to unsuspend one or more previously suspended Tokens.
 The API is limited to 10 Tokens per request.
-                UnSuspendResponseSchema result = apiInstance.CreateUnsuspend(unsuspendRequestSchema);
+                UnSuspendResponseSchema result = apiInstance.CreateUnsuspend(unSuspendRequestSchema);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)